 In exterior painting especially, prepping the surface is of utmost importance.
 That can include scraping, sanding, dusting, caulking, patching, glazing, priming and other operations.
 At Palisades Paint, I have always insisted on good preparation; it brings out the perfectionist in me.
 I caulk liberally and make sure to smooth it in because sealing off the surface from the rain, the heat and the cracking and splitting it causes is of the utmost importance.

-Normally spot-priming where necessary is sufficient to guarantee proper coverage and protection.
-I rarely spray paint the house unless the customer insists on it since it’s more likely to just sit on the surface.
-Brushing and rolling jams the paint into the surface, thus protecting it and leaving a thicker film.
-If I do spray it’s only to save time on a specially large job and then back roll and brush it into the surface anyway.
-Spraying often only has a cosmetic effect though it makes better money for the contractor.
+Normally spot-priming new patching is sufficient to guarantee proper one coat coverage and protection.
+All the same, I would encourage two finish coats as a matter of course.
+Brushing and rolling jams the paint into the surface more than spraying, thus protecting it and leaving a thicker film.
+If I do spray, it’s usually on a larger job but I back roll and brush it into the surface anyway.

-I have found that power washing a house is usually unnecessary and often an add-on contractors like to charge, but I am happy to do whatever you would like.
+I have found that power washing a house is usually unnecessary and often an add-on contractors like to charge, but sometimes it’s necessary.
+In any event, I am happy to do whatever you like.
 As I said, there are no rules in painting, only your rules.
 If you like a color, a brand or a way of doing something, then that’s right for you.